saidvandeklundert/saidvandeklundert.github.io/_posts/2019-08-21-juniper-cisco_ios_xr_mpls_vpn.md

 routing-options autonomous-system 1
 ```

-We name the BGP group RR and specify the neighbors configured under it will be IBGP neighbors by using `type internal`.
+We name the BGP group `rr` and specify the neighbors configured under it will be IBGP neighbors by using `type internal`.
 Using `local-address` we source the session from the loopback address

 The `family inet-vpn unicast` ensures that the BGP session will be signaled with the proper address family.
 The `authentication-key` knob authenticates the BGP session.

-The `cluster 0.0.0.1` statement is what turns this router into a route reflector.
+The `cluster 0.0.0.1` statement is what turns a Juniper router into a route reflector.

 The `log-updown` statement is to have the system log BGP session state changes and finally, we notice that the autonomous system itself is configured under the routing-options.